ethan-luke/ethan-luke/README.md

 - 👋 Hi, I’m Ethan Luke
 - 👀 I’m interested in Data Manipulation and Machine Learning
+- 🛠  I’m mostly use SAS, SQL, Python, C++ to work on my projects
 - 🌱 I’m currently learning to conduct machine learning over Cloud infrastructure
+- ✨ I'm very egar to establish some projects with my knowledge in IoT, electronics, data manipulation and programming
-- 💞️ I’m looking to collaborate on building a general knowledge establishing model
+- 💞️ I’m looking to collaborate on building a general knowledge establishing model with real world sensors and actuators
 - 📫 You might reach me by email ethan.lukeluk@gmail.com

 <!---